-The permanent certificate (certidão permanente), whose updated version is available on-line and may be consulted by inserting the respective access code, has the registration procedures and the company relevant records.
+The permanent commercial registry certificate (certidão permanente), whose updated version is available on-line and may be consulted by inserting the respective access code, contains the registration procedures and the company relevant records.

-In addition, the permanent certificate is requested through the business portal or at the registry office.
-The permanent certificate service has the following rates:
+In addition, the permanent certificate is requested through the "Portal da Empresa" website or at the Commercial Registry Office.
+The permanent comercial registry certificate service has the following cost:

 · €25 for 1-year subscription;